locchh/nvidia-docs/AI_Infrastructure_and_Operations_Fundamentals/docs/Module_1_Introduction_to_AI/Lesson_2_Introduction to Artificial Intelligence.md

 3. **Model Optimization:** This step involves fine-tuning and enhancing the model's performance, making it more accurate and efficient for its intended use case.
 Adjustments are made based on evaluation results until the model meets the desired performance criteria for deployment.

-4. **Inference:** Once trained, the model is deployed for inference, where it makes predictions or generates outputs based on new, unseen data.
+4. **Inference:** Once trained, the model is deployed for inference, w it makes predictions or generates outputs based on new, unseen data.
 This step is crucial for addressing real-world challenges and achieving application objectives.

 **Example of an AI Workflow:**
 Consider ImageMe, a radiology clinic aiming to enhance its services with image recognition for fractures and tumors.
 An ML engineer named Sarah gathers historical datasets of X-rays, CT scans, and MRIs.
 For data preparation, she uses RAPIDS, an open-source suite of GPU-accelerated Python libraries.
 After data prep, she utilizes PyTorch and TensorFlow for model training, optimizing the model with NVIDIA TensorRT before deploying it using NVIDIA Triton Inference Server.